 Objective 1.4: Projected Title III B The AAA will promote safety in the community by: Start and End Dates Funded PD or C Status (a) Supporting injury prevention activities such as fall prevention and home modification programs.
 July 2012 through June 2016 Cont. (b) Researching evidence-based practices to prevent older adults from having accidents in the home.
 July 2012 through June 2016 Cont. (c) Identifying key areas of concern in the community with respect to safety.
 July 2013 through June 2016 Cont. (d) Collaborating with the Commission on Aging's efforts to support safety in the community, such as the implementation of Silver Alert.
 July 2012 through June 2016 С Cont.
-Objective 1.5: The AAA will support Health Promotion by: Projected Start and End Dates Title III B Funded PD or C Status (a) Mills-Peninsula Health Services will provide 1,960 contacts of health screenings, nutrition counseling/education services, and medication management by appropriately credentialed practitioners, such as nurses, registered dieticians, and pharmacists.
+Objective 1.5: The AAA will support Health Promotion by: Projected Start and End Dates Title III B Funded PD or C Status (a) Contracting with Mills-Peninsula Health Services to provide 1,960 contacts of health screenings, nutrition counseling/education services, and medication management by appropriately credentialed practitioners, such as nurses, registered dieticians, and pharmacists.
 July 2012 through June 2016 Cont. (b) Assisting OAA funded programs that meet the minimal criteria for evidence-based programs to transition to intermediate and/or highest-level criteria.
 July 2013 through June 2016 Cont.
-Objective 1.6: The AAA will collaborate on County-wide initiatives that focus on the health of older adults and adults with disabilities by: Projected Start and End Dates Title III B Funded PD or C Status (a) Exploring opportunities to collaborate with San Mateo County's Health Policy and Planning Division on issues such as Built Environment.
-July 2012 through June 2016 Cont.
+Objective 1.6: The AAA will collaborate on County-wide initiatives that focus on the health of older adults and adults with disabilities by: Projected Start and End Dates Title III B Funded PD or C Status (a) Exploring opportunities to collaborate with San Mateo County's Health Policy and Planning Division (HPP) on issues such as Built Environment.
+July 2012 through July 2013 Com- pleted (b) Coordinating with HPP, and/or their contractors on San Mateo County Healthy System priority issues such as Built Environment/walkability.
+July 2013 through July 2016 С Com- pleted